xplor-pay/xplor-pay-mobile-android/JAVA_README.md

 3. **UI Customization**, Clearent SDK UI provides the integrator the chance to customize the fonts, colors and texts used in the UI, This is achieved by overwriting the public properties of each UI element that is exposed.

-## Dependencies
+## Dependencies  - TODO

 **Clearent SDK UI** does not use any other dependencies except the ones of the ClearentFrameworkSDK:

 - IDTech.xcframework
 - DTech.bundle (responsible for translating error codes to messages)
 - CocoaLumberJack.xcframework

 ## Package Management - (To be updated with correct information)